MODERN SLAVERY STATEMENT

 TRC and Tindall Riley have undertaken the following steps relevant to this Modern Slavery Statement, some of which are well established items whilst a number are enhancements since last year:

-We require that suppliers of branded goods for TRC and Tindall Riley adheres to similar values in relation to their own business and supply chain.
+We require that suppliers of branded goods for Tindall Riley adheres to similar values in relation to their own business and supply chain.

-TRC’s Compliance Team, as well as TRC’s compliance procedures, have been further strengthened.
+Tindall Riley’s Compliance Team, as well as its compliance procedures, have been further strengthened.

 Human Resources (HR)